Sign in Create account

 Straps

-With the right side of left shoulder facing and using a double pointed needle, pick up 3 stitches from neck edge over the seam (where you cast on for the front and picked up stitches for the back).
+With the right side of the left shoulder facing and using a double pointed needle, pick up 3 stitches from the neck edge over the seam (where you cast on for the front and picked up stitches for the back).
 Work in i-cord for 20” or until you just can’t take it anymore.
-Finish off stitches by knitting 3 together, cutting the yarn and pulling it through the last stitch.
+Finish off stitches by knitting 3 together, cutting the yarn, and pulling it through the last stitch.
 Tuck/weave the yarn inside the cord to hide it.
 Repeat these steps on the right shoulder.

 Finishing